The Ambulatory Care Drug Database System

 Drug Search Results

-Drug Mention Rate: The drug mention rate is the number of mentions for a particular drug code per 10,000 ambulatory medical care visits based on the most recent year of data.
-For 2015, this includes physician office visits from NAMCS and hospital emergency department visits from NHAMCS only, since hospital outpatient department data have not been released to date.
-If a number of mentions is displayed without a mention rate, the mention rate was less than 1 per 10,000 visits.
+Drug Mention Rate: The drug mention rate is the number of mentions in the 2022 NHAMCS emergency department data for a particular drug code per 10,000 people per year.
+The mention rate is based on the July 1, 2022, estimate of the U.S. civilian noninstitutionalized population as developed by the U.S. Census Bureau, Population Division.
+If a number of mentions is displayed without a mention rate, the mention rate was less than 1 per 10,000 people.

 Page last reviewed: